AktasC/Hackintosh-Elitebook-Broadwell/two.md

 # II - USB Drive

-Grab your Mac & your USB drive, put your Elitebook away and let's create a bootable USB.
-_"You should probably charge up your Elitebook"_- Justin Case
+_"You should probably fully charge your Elitebook"_- Justin Case

 ---